parkervoit/predicting-heart-failure/README.md

 The Random Forest Ensemble model was effective in predicting fatal cases, but could be improved on by reducing its false positive rate. ```time``` should be further processed and used in the model in an effort to increase the model's precision and reduce the false positive rate.

  Implementation of a predictive heart failure fatality model would have major impacts on how healthcare is delivered.

+ ## Reproducability
+ In order to reproduce this project, you will need to clone the repo and download the dataset from [kaggle.com](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
+All random seeds = 123, and you will need to import the modules used in the notebook.
+You will need to be able to code in Python3, operate Jupyter Lab, and know how to use scikit-learn and scikit-imblearn, along with Pandas and Numpy.